How is Plastic made? A Simple and Detailed Explanation.

 Overall usage is less because of its chemical nature and is utilized in particular applications.

-The molecular structure involves a two-three dimensional structure as opposed to one-linear in thermoplastics.
+The molecular structure involves a two-three dimensional design instead of one-linear in thermoplastics.

 Poor candidates for recycling